 The Xtratuf Legacy is the women's version of the classic unisex option, crafted with a different last to better provide comfort and fit that is specific to women.
-Highly functional, these boots more than cover all the basics for an ideal mild-weather rain boot.
+Highly functional, these boots do more than cover all the basics for an ideal mild-weather rain boot.
 Although their list price is $135, it's not so unheard of for a model of this caliber.
 They are built with waterproof, triple-dipped latex neoprene in hand-layered construction, and are ozone, acid, and chemical resistant.
 The uppers are also lighter and more flexible than typical rubber.
 However, the pair we tested still weighed in at 3.61 lbs due to their thick soles.

 At 15 inches in height from the ground, other features include toe and heel guards, a non-marking Chevron outsole that is rather slip-resistant (except in snow, which is where we found it to falter a bit), and Breathe-O-Prene insoles that help absorb moisture and shock while also allowing for fast drying time.
 As the main photo shows, the shaft is flexible enough to fold over, allowing you to show off the printed lining for a more fashionable look.

-The Legacy is relatively tall, and the 15-inch height allows for high weather protection over those of short height, such as the Crocs Jaunt Shorty or the Sperry Saltwater.
+The Legacy is tall, and the 15-inch height allows for high weather protection over those of short height, such as the Crocs Jaunt Shorty or the Sperry Saltwater.

 The circumference of the boot opening is 14.75 inches on the pair we tested, allowing for a bit more of a gap between the calf and the rim, but not so much that it was of much concern to us.
-With their fully waterproofed and chemical resistant neoprene, these boots are constructed to protect you from more than just rain and earned one of the higher scores in our fleet.
+With their fully waterproofed and chemical resistant neoprene, these boots are constructed to protect you from more than just rain and earned one of the highest scores in our fleet.

+Describing the color of the shaft, we would say they are brown, a mud brown even, and very earthy.
+This shade of brown, in our opinion, actually assists the outdoor appeal.
 We can tell these boots are designed with fishing and outdoor work in mind, which isn't a bad thing at all.
-Style is subjective, of course, and if we were to be involved in these fishing environments, we imagine that we would want something that doesn't stand out or look oddly fancy.
-However, if you are in search of something with a high vogue appeal, we like the Kamik Heidi, for a glossy, colorful design, or the Hunter Original Back Adjustable for excellent style that hails form Great Britain.
+Style is subjective, of course, and if we were to be involved in these fishing environments, we imagine that we wouldn't want something that stands out or looks oddly fancy.
+If you are in search of something with a high vogue appeal, though, we liked the chic Kamik Olivia and the Hunter Original for its elegant, Great Britain style.

 The Legacy has defined and deep tread patterns reminiscent of a simple work boot.
 They consistently perform above average in our tests and are no doubt a reliable pair.

-Traction holds a lot of weight when you're searching for a boot to work in, whether on a boat or farm, and these certainly held up to our expectations.
+Traction holds a lot of weight when you're searching for a boot to work in, whether on a boat or farm, and these held up to our expectations.
 While not the best in snowy and icy conditions, or across slimy rocks in the river, they did well on wet, grassy inclines, in the dirt and mud, and especially over flat surfaces.
 Considering the environments these boots are designed to be used in, like the fishing rigs of the Alaskan Salmon Sisters, the traction is more than adequate.

 The Legacy is constructed of a thin nylon lining, and warmth is not a priority with these boots.

 With the size 8, there is room for thicker socks.
 With thin socks, there is heel lift, and the boot feels a bit baggy, but not so much that it becomes an annoyance.
 Something to consider is that the neoprene is so flexible in the shaft that it slaps against the back of your calf when you walk and is somewhat noisy compared to other models.

 Based on the work and values surrounding the Alaskan fishing community, the company designed the Legacy for those who work on the water.
 From the commercial, sport, or leisure consumer realms, marine lifestyle is the foremost intended place for use.
 Nonetheless, these mild-weather boots are great for the farm or other work environments, at home in the garden, or for the casual outing.
 With all-day support and quality waterproofing, the technical and marine look might just suit you best after all.

 Designed in Alaska and manufactured in China, the Legacy rings in at $135.
 While it's not as expensive as the Hunter Original Back Adjustable, they cost more than the remaining eight boots we tested.
-If we had to guess, you're essentially paying for the added chemical and acid resistance, a thicker footbed and slip-resistant Chevron outsole, which overall seems fair if you intend to use these at work.
+If we had to guess, you're essentially paying for the added chemical and acid resistance, a thicker footbed and slip-resistant Chevron outsole, which seems fair if you intend to use these aggressively.